Mary Semans: Awards

 Semans earned much recognition for her work.
 By the end of her life she had received the Duke University Medal for Distinguished Meritorious Service, the National Brotherhood Award from the National Conference of Christians and Jews, the University Award from the University of North Carolina, the John Tyler Caldwell Award for the Humanities from the North Carolina Humanities Council, and the Hadassa Medical Center's Freedom Award, and in 2009 she was inducted into the North Carolina Women's Hall of Fame.
 She has also received honorary degrees from North Carolina Central University, Davidson College, Elon University, Shaw University, Pfeiffer University, Campbell University, UNC-Chapel Hill, and N.C.
 Wesleyan College.

 Dr. Mary Duke Biddle Trent Semans was recognized as a Main Honoree by the Sesquicentennial Honors Commission at the Durham 150 Closing Ceremony in Durham, NC on November 2, 2019.
 The posthumous recognition was bestowed upon 29 individuals "whose dedication, accomplishments and passion have helped shape Durham in important ways."
 The lichen species Parmelia semansiana was named in her honour by William and Chicita Culberson, both researchers at Duke University.

 Death

 Semans died on January 25, 2012, at age 91 in Duke Hospital in Durham, North Carolina.
 The exact cause of death was not published.
-She is survived by seven children, sixteen grandchildren, and twenty-nine great-grandchildren.